discopop-project/discopop/graph_analyzer/README.md

-# Graph Analyzer
+# DiscoPoP Graph Analyzer
-Pattern detection and CU graph analysis.
-The graph-analyzer is an open source tool designed to detect potential parallelism in programs and suggest parallelization pattern.
+DiscoPoP profiler is accompanied by a Python framework, specifically designed to analyze the profiler output files, generate a CU graph, detect potential parallel patterns, and suggest OpenMP parallelizations.

-Currently five patterns are supported:
+Currently, the following five patterns can be detected:
 * Reduction
 * Do-All
 * Pipeline